-Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in or successful completion of a corequisite English course for all courses unless otherwise noted.

 Enrollment in CNAS 1014 Nursing Assistant requires substance abuse screen and criminal background check.